unixist/postex/persistence/README.md

 ## howtodetect
 * you'll have a tainted kernel if you "allow signed modules, but don't require them"
     * all legitimate kernel modules will need to be signed for an unsigned module to be noticed
-    * you still need to safely get the fact that the kernel is tainted off the system somehow
+    * you still need to safely (remotely) log the fact that the kernel is tainted somehow
     * the kernel can be tainted for reasons other than unsigned driver loading, so pay attention to the taint code
-* volatility can show you there's a netfilter hook in place. you probably aren't expecting any, so this is usually high signal.
+* a tool like Volatility can show you there's a netfilter hook in place.
+You probably aren't expecting any, so this is usually high signal.
-    * you can then reverse this piece of the module, but shouldn't be able to analyze the payload without the key
+    * you can then extract and reverse parts of the module, but shouldn't be able to analyze the payload without the key
 * unless something like diffie-hellmann is used for key exchange, you can capture the key over the network to decrypt payload
-    * so it still means you need memory dump & pcap to analyze the payload
+    * you still need a pcap and memory dump to decrypt and analyze the payload

 ## examples
 1. Add a public key to the root user's ```/root/.ssh/authorized_keys``` file.